Firewatch: Plot

 The next day, Henry uses the tracking device to find a backpack with a key to the locked cave.
 Delilah reports a figure in Henry's tower; when Henry arrives, he finds a Walkman taped to the door with an incriminating recording of Henry and Delilah's discussion about destroying the government camp.
-The next day, someone impersonating Henry calls another lookout and claims that Delilah knows the cause of the station fire, putting her and Henry more on edge.
+The next day, someone impersonating Henry calls another lookout and claims Delilah knows the cause of the station fire, putting her and Henry more on edge.

-Henry uses the found key to enter the cave but is suddenly locked inside by an unseen figure.
-Deep in the cave, Henry discovers the decayed body of Brian Goodwin.
-Determining that the boy died trying to climb the cave, Henry finds a way outside and reports Brian's death to Delilah who becomes upset by the news.
-The next day, an evacuation order is given for all the lookouts, as the wildfire that Henry had spotted earlier has grown out of control after merging with the government camp fire.
+Henry uses the found key to enter the cave but is locked inside.
+Heading deeper into the cave, Henry discovers the decayed body of Brian Goodwin.
+Henry finds a way to the surface and reports Brian's death to Delilah, who is upset by the news.
+The next day, an evacuation order is given for all the lookouts, as the wildfire has grown out of control.

 As Henry prepares to leave, the tracking device begins beeping.
-He follows the signal and discovers a tape recorded by Ned Goodwin who is revealed as the unseen figure.
-Ned claims that Brian's death was accidental and that the boy fell due to climbing inexperience.
+He follows the signal and discovers a tape recorded by Ned Goodwin, who has been the figure watching Henry.
+Ned claims Brian's death was accidental and that the boy fell due to climbing inexperience.
 Unwilling to return to society after Brian's death, Ned secretly lived in the area ever since.
-Choosing to venture deeper into the wilderness, Ned warns Henry not to look for him, and disappears into the burning forest.
+Choosing to venture deeper into the wilderness, Ned warns Henry not to look for him.

-Henry finds Ned's makeshift bunker, along with items stolen from the government camp, the lookout towers, and the teenage girls, who Delilah confirms have been found safe.
-The government camp was simply studying wildlife; Ned had been using its radio equipment to ensure that no one was looking for him and to create transcripts to scare Henry away.
-Despite Ned's confession, Delilah blames him for Brian's death and leaves on the rescue helicopter.
-Henry goes to her tower, and he and Delilah say their goodbyes via radio before Henry evacuates as the forest collapses around him.
+Henry finds Ned's camp filled with items stolen from the government camp, the lookout towers, and the teenage girls, who Delilah confirms have been found safe.
+The government camp was simply studying wildlife; Ned created and placed transcripts there to scare Henry away.
+Delilah blames Ned for Brian's death and leaves on the rescue helicopter.
+Henry goes to her tower, and he and Delilah say their goodbyes via radio before Henry evacuates.